 There are many good alternatives to Skype

-As this table shows, there are only a few applications that can be used to set up a video conference with more than two devices.
-Of all the Skype alternatives we’ve reviewed, only Jitsi, ooVoo, Google Hangouts, and WeChat offer this function.
-Other than this, most of the services provide a very similar range of functions to Skype.
+As this table shows, there many applications that can be used to set up a video conference with more than two devices.
+Most of the services provide a very similar range of functions to Skype.
 For example, almost all the programs have an instant messaging feature (with the exception of Google Duo and FaceTime), and users can also send files using many of the alternative applications.

 It’s important to note that despite many of these services suffering criticism in the past for their weak data security, there are still very few applications where privacy is guaranteed.
 However, three of these services offer exemplary privacy policies when it comes to securing conversations, user data, video, audio, and text content; these are Jitsi, Tox, and Wire.